j-maas/recipe-box/README.md

 - Overview
   - [ ] Filter recipes.
   - [ ] Search by ingredient.
+  - [ ] For duplicated titles, show file name as additional info.
 - Recipe
   - [x] Indicate how many ingredients there are in ingredient heading.
   - [x] Show quantities in method.
 This is helpful when assembling ingredients while cooking.